dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

     <img src="./images/1060-10-02-a.png" alt="./images/1060-10-02-a.png" width="50%" height="50%">
 </p>

-Write a query to output the names of all of the films which were produced by Marvel Studios in 2010 or later, sorted by the 'name' column.
+Write a query to output the names of all of the films which were produced by Marvel Studios in 2010 or later, sorted by the `Name` column.

-> :warning: Use the AND operator to combine two or more conditions.
+> :warning: Use the `AND` operator to combine two or more conditions.

 #### Solution 10.2